welvet/SillyTavern-MessageSummarize/README.md

 - `/force_exclude_memory`: Toggles the inclusion of the summary for the nth message.
 Same as clicking the "Force Exclude" button in the message button menu.

 ### Changelog
+#### v0.8.0
+**IMPORTANT: The number of tokens used for your summaries will be broken and you will need to update your config.
+See below.**
+- **New Feature**: You can now choose a completion preset to use for summaries.
+Notably, this is how the max token length of summaries is now defined, and the previous "Summary Max Token Length" setting has been removed.
+By default, your currently selected preset will be used until changed.
+This means that **upon updating, your summaries will use the token length from your current preset** until you assign a custom preset which uses a different token length.
+The {{words}} macro also uses the value from the selected preset.

 #### v0.7.3
 - **IMPORTANT:** You must be on ST version 1.12.12 or above as it relies on the following PRs:
   - https://github.com/SillyTavern/SillyTavern/pull/3327#issue-2803062094